hoanthien2017/Employee_absenteeism_analysis/my_queries.md

 select
 	case
 	when d.son = 0 then 'no children'
+	when d.son between 1 and 2 then 'have 1-2 children'
-	else 'have children'
+	else 'have 3-4 children'
 	end as son_num
-	,case
-	when d.pet = 0 then 'no pet'
-	else 'have pet'
-	end as pet_num
 	, cast(avg(a.absence_time_hours) as decimal(10,2)) as avg_absence_hours
 from
 	demographics d